Dr. Hettrick received her PhD in Physical Therapy from Nova Southeastern University.

 Scholarly Activities and Interests

 Dr. Hettrick’s educational research interests reside in game-based education and experiential learning for pedagogy, as well as creating and utilizing technology to enhance teaching and learning.
 Dr. Hettrick’s clinical research interests center on integumentary related dysfunction, including lymphedema and chronic wounds.
 She is exploring the application of forensic science to wound management as well as conducting comparative pathology research between sea turtles and humans exhibiting papillomatosis.

 Dr. Hettrick’s primary practice background has been in the Burn Intensive Care Unit as well as inpatient and outpatient wound management.

 Professional Activity Summary

-Dr. Hettrick has been an APTA member since 1995, and is a current member of the Wound Management Special Interest Group.
+Dr. Hettrick has been an APTA member since 1995 and is a current member of the Academy of Clinical Electrophysiology and Wound Management Special Interest Group.
 Dr. Hettrick is a Past President of the American Board of Wound Management and served on the Executive Committee and Board of the Association for the Advancement of Wound Care.
-She was recently appointed to the Board of the World Alliance of Wound and Lymphedema Care and she is helping to establish a lymphatic filariasis morbidity plan for Haiti.
+She currently serves on the Board of the World Alliance of Wound and Lymphedema Care and assisted in establishing a lymphatic filariasis morbidity plan for Haiti.
+She is on the advisory board for the Why Wound Care Campaign and Editorial Board member for Today’s Wound Clinic.
 She is actively involved in numerous professional organizations, conducts research and publishes, presents and teaches, nationally and internationally on integumentary related issues.